Applications for this mentorship are accepted year round. Submit an application when you're ready to begin.

 How It Works:

-Upon acceptance into the mentorship program, you will schedule an initial one-on-one call or Zoom session with Rosie to discuss where you are at with your writing and your goals, allowing her to get a sense of your previous experience and attitude toward feedback.
+You must first submit and application.
+Upon acceptance into the mentorship program, you will schedule an initial one-on-one call with Rosie to discuss where you are at with your writing and your goals, allowing her to get a sense of your previous experience and attitude toward feedback.
 Together, you’ll create a work plan for the next three months.

 Rosie will also be available to answer questions, talk through any issues or blocks you may be having, or provide advice via email once a week during "office hours."
 By the end, you and Rosie will collaborate to put together a list of publishers where you will send at least one polished story.
 If you are far enough along in the process of assembling picture books that you plan to soon reach out to agents, Rosie is also willing to help you brainstorm how best to position your collection and assist you in drafting a query letter.